HumanCellAtlas/metadata-schema/docs/contributing.md

     To request an update to an existing schema, the contributor needs to supply four pieces of information.

-    - Which schema needs be changed?
+    - Which schema needs to be changed?
     - What field(s) in that schema need to be changed?
     - What should the change be?
     - Why is the change requested?